malokhvii-eduard/arduino-bme280/README.md

 ## 💖 Like this project?

-Leave a :star: if you think this project is cool or useful for you.
+Leave a ⭐ if you think this project is cool or useful for you.

 ## ⚠️ License